The Best Education Tax Benefits for Tax Year 2020

 Educational Assistance Benefits and Programs

 Educational assistance benefits are amounts paid by your employer for your education.
-The benefits must typically be used toward tuition, fees, equipment, books, or supplies, either at the undergraduate or graduate student level.
-The money does not have to be spent on work-related courses.
+The benefits must typically be used toward tuition, fees, equipment, books, or supplies, either at the undergraduate or graduate level.
+The money does not have to be spent on work-related courses or courses that are part of a degree program.

-Up to $5,250 of education assistance benefits are yours tax-free in the tax year 2019, but you must pay income tax on any amounts you receive over $5,250.
-Amounts over this threshold should appear in box 1 of your Form W-2, along with your other income.
+Up to $5,250 of education assistance benefits are yours tax-free in tax year 2020, but you must pay income tax on any amounts you receive over $5,250.

 Tax laws change periodically and the above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.